BEAT: Branding and Entrepreneurship of Assistive Technology for Social Good

 - Week 8 (10/28).
 Invited community partners from Goodwill/Lighthouse Guild/Zahn etc as judges for customer discovery and team proposal presentations (Zahn – mandatory for all; CREATE – selective up to four teams; VentureWell – recommendation, up to two teams) [ Work Lunch]

 - Week 9 (11/04).
 BAT teams revise their proposals for submitting to CREATE, Zahn and VentureWell competitions .
 Assignment 4.
 Team proposal submissions to CREATE/Zahn/etc. Due on their deadlines (Zahn by 11/10 Sunday midnight to Zahn – Extended to Sunday, December 1st at 11:59PM; Please use this extra time to visit the Zahn Center & speak with staff about your application (Monday, Wednesday & Friday 9:30AM-4:30PM; Tuesday & Thursday 11:00AM-7:00PM).
+Send the application and the proof in a PDF via email to email@example.com.
 CREATE proposal in docx by 11/12 Tuesday midnight to Prof. Zhu, and I will give you feedback for a revision due 11/19 for me to submit before 11/22)